 For our Italian clients who use the CABEL service, please access the CABEL developer's portal.

-The Quarterly KPI Statistics on the availability and performance of each of our API services will be accessible from October 2019.
+Read the Quarterly KPI Statistics on the availability and performance of each of our API services.

 Should you have any queries about PSD2, registering as a TPP, or requiring technical support for our COMSUITE API Service, please email us email@example.com.